hzk0070/comp-1200/docs/modules/m0/zybook.md

 subscribe to the zyBook by clicking on a link to the zyBook provided in this course in Canvas.

-You should have received an email on Sunday, August 16 from `noreply@auburn.edu` regarding purchasing access to the zyBook through the All Access program.
+You should have received an email from `noreply@auburn.edu` regarding purchasing access to the zyBook through the All Access program.
 You will need the access code provided in that email to access the course zyBook for the first time.